cathysnider/cathysnider.github.io/lando.md

    `chmod -R a+w sites/default`

 #### Drupal 9
-  With this one, we pull the latest Drupal Tarball from Drupal.org and initialize Lando all in one five-minute step. <br />
+  With this one, we pull the latest Drupal Tarball from Drupal.org and initialize Lando all in one five-minute step.

   ```
   composer create-project drupal/recommended-project myNewSite
   cd myNewSite